OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 ## **Prerequisites**

-The prerequisites for following the instructions and recommendations in this document are as follows:
+Before you proceed with developing accessible apps according to the instructions and recommendations in this document, ensure you have installed:

 * OutSystems UI version 2.5.0 or later

-* Service Studio, latest version
+* Service Studio, the latest version

 <div class="info" markdown="1">